AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/package-source-files-recipe.md

 ## Next steps

 This tutorial went over packaging source files into a Recipe, the prerequisite step for importing a Recipe into Data Science Workspace.
-You should now have a Docker image in Azure Container Registry along with the corresponding image URL or a binary file stored locally in your file system.
+You should now have a Docker image in Azure Container Registry along with the corresponding image URL.
 You are now ready to begin the tutorial on **Importing a packaged Recipe into Data Science Workspace**.
 Select one of the tutorial links below to get started.

 - [Import a packaged Recipe in the UI](./import-packaged-recipe-ui.md)
 - [Import a packaged Recipe using the API](./import-packaged-recipe-api.md)